TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/gateway-server.md

 Options are available to configure connection behavior of UDP gateways.

 - `gs.udp.connection-expires`: Time after which a connection of a gateway expires
+- `gs.udp.connection-error-expires`: Time after which a connection error of a gateway expires
 - `gs.udp.downlink-path-expires`: Time after which a downlink path to a gateway expires
 - `gs.udp.addr-change-block`: Time to block traffic when a gateway's address changes